-- 5.2 Objectives, Principles, and Knowledge - 5.2.1 The Analyst in Training must have a comprehensive background and knowledge in regard to the principles of GC. - 5.3 Health and Safety Hazards - 5.3.1 This section is covered in section 3.3 of this training manual. - 5.4 Reading and Practical Exercises - 5.4.1 Maintaining a knowledge base within the discipline is an engoing process.
+- 5.2.1 The Analyst in Training must have a comprehensive background and knowledge in regard to the principles of GC. - 5.3 Health and Safety Hazards - 5.3.1 This section is covered in section 3.3 of this training manual.

+- Maintaining a knowledge base within the discipline is an ongoing 5.4.1 process.
 There is an appendix following this manual with suggested reading materials that cover the discipline as a whole, with many of the treatises covering multiple topics and sections.
 The discipline also maintains an ongoing and continually updated technical library.
 This will be referenced in the appendix as well.
-Refer to this for citations and references to support the answers to the exercises within this training manual. - 5.4.2 Provide a brief explanation of GC in terms understandable to a layperson. - 5.4.3 Describe the influence carrier gas flow has on the efficiency of a GC-FID. - 5.4.4 Define the following terms as they relate to GC. - -Resolution - -Area Under the Curve - -НЕТР - -Sensitivity versus Specificity - 5.4.5 Discuss which GC parameters affect resolution.
-Describe how to approach a lack of resolution. - 5.4.6 Discuss measures to alleviate peak tailing. - 5.4.7 Describe how amount ratios and response ratios are used to construct a calibration curve. - 5.4.8 Discuss the major advantages of using an internal standard method. - 5.4.9 Demonstrate their ability to operate a GC equipped with a flame ionization detector (FID) through both the system software and the instrument controller. - 5.4.10 Demonstrate a working knowledge of the operating software for the gas chromatograph.
-This must include the ability to utilize the system software to develop an analysis method, set processing parameters to optimize peak detection and integration, prepare an analysis sequence, reprocess data, and modify the analysis report format.
+Refer to this for citations and references to support the answers to the exercises within this training manual. - 5.4.2 Provide a brief explanation of GC in terms understandable to a layperson. - Describe the influence carrier gas flow has on the efficiency of a GC-FID.
+5.4.3 - Define the following terms as they relate to GC.
+5.4.4 - -Resolution - -Area Under the Curve - -HETP - -Sensitivity versus Specificity - 5.4.5 Discuss which GC parameters affect resolution.
+Describe how to approach a lack of resolution. - Discuss measures to alleviate peak tailing.
+5.4.6 - Describe how amount ratios and response ratios are used to construct a 5.4.7 calibration gurve. - Discuss the major advantages of using an internal standard method.
+5.4.8 - 5.4.9 Demonstrate their ability to operate a GC equipped with a flame ionization detector (FID) through both the system software and the instrument controller. - 5.4.10 Demonstrate a working knowledge of the operating software for the gas chromatograph.
+This must include the ability to utilize the system software to develop an analysis method, set processing parameters to optimize peak detection and integration, prepare an analysis sequence, reprocess data, and modify the analysis report format. - Demonstrate their ability to maintain a GC equipped with a flame 5.4.11 ionization detector (FID).
+This includes inlet and detector maintenance, column installation, troubleshooting techniques and the documentation thereof.